-Microsoft announced a host of SharePoint 2013 enhancements last week at its SharePoint conference in Las Vegas, and highlighted the collaboration portal's enterprise social,
+Microsoft announced a host of SharePoint 2013 enhancements last week at its SharePoint conference in Las Vegas, and highlighted the collaboration portal's enterprise social, mobile and cloud capabilities to more than 10,000 attendees over the three-and-a-half-day event.

 Explaining the company wanted to provide an intuitive user interface "just like a consumer experience in Kindle or Netflix," Microsoft Corporate Vice President Jeff Teper told the crowd during the opening keynote that users would be able drag and drop content and get better search results.
 Additionally, organizations can now use Microsoft's cloud-based storage service, SkyDrive, to store and sync content with mobile devices.
 But it was SharePoint 2013's upcoming integration of Yammer that seemed to strike a chord with many users at the conference.